skellner/skellner.github.io/projects/IMX455Tilt.md

 Adjusting tilt with a full frame sensor can be very demanding.
 I know that my [William Optics Cat 91](../gear/Cat91) is almost tilt-free so the main reason for tilt must be the camera/sensor itself.

+# Sources of Tilt
+There are many possible sources of tilt: focuser, adaptors, OAG, basically everything in the image train.
+Even optics, filters, reducers or flatteners can add tilt to the system.
+Before adjusting the tilt in your system you have to find the source of the tilt.
+In my case most of the time it was the focuser.
+Focusers are heavily strained by the weight of the camera and other stuff and many of them are too weak.
+It's easy to find out if the focuser is your source of tile: point your scope to different regions in the sky, make photos and analyse them.
+I also had bad adapters causing tilt, since then I measure all adaptors with a caliper to be sure.

+# Sensor tilt
+This document is only about sensor tilt.
+I found out that my new camera has some minor sensor tilt.
+The direction of tilt is always the same, no matter where I point my scope, how I rotate the camera or how I mount the camera.
+The scope itself is almost tilt free due to the William Optics WIFD focuser.

 # Measuring Tilt
 I used two ways to measure sensor tilt: [ASTAP](https://www.hnsky.org/astap.htm) and the [Aberration Inspector in N.I.N.A](https://nighttime-imaging.eu/).